qBioTurin/Lotka-Volterra/ReadMe_Update.txt

 8) Deleted unnecessary folders (those obtained from analyses/sensitivity) as they can be generated when running main.R

 9) Modified the Input files and added a file with parameters for the holling type 3

+###Changes second git made by Lorenzo Chiabrando###

+1) Fixed general function input value

+2) Separated the Holling type 2 and 3 models into two different files

+3) Restructured the Main_Lotka_Volterra_General.R file, now the simulations are sequenced.
+First, all of Holling type 2 then type 3.